javaccy/stash-tabs/README.md

 - Stashes do not accumulate over time because unstashing automatically removes the stash from your list.
 You either have the window open, or you have it stashed, but not both.

-- You can unstash a set of tabs to a new winow, modify it, then restash it (the extension will prefill the stash name that you typed originally — try it to see how it works).
+- You can unstash a set of tabs to a new winow, modify it, then restash it (the extension will prefill the stash name that you typed originally).

 As with bookmarks, if you use multiple desktops, stashes will be synced between them.